ioer-dresden/carto-lab-docker/docs/developers.md

 Remove `-vv --noop` afterwards to make a public release.

+!!! note
+    Releases are created in Gitlab.
+Only tags will be automatically forwarded to Github.
+    To create matching Github releases, release notes must be copied manually to Github tags.

 ## Run on a dedicated domain on the web

 If you want to run this in production on a webserver, you can add an environment